 5. In Connecticut, Ask Wilcox Energy, Your Trusted Local HVAC Contractor

-It’s always an excellent idea to make sure that your air conditioner has a tune up each year.
+It’s always an excellent idea to make sure that your air conditioner has a tune-up each year.
 When the HVAC technician arrives to service your AC, ask them whether or not your air conditioner unit uses R-22 refrigerant.
-A NATE certified technician will know how to determine whether your air conditioning system uses R-22.
+A certified HVAC technician will know how to determine whether your air conditioning system uses R-22.
 Additionally, they’ll know every make and model of air conditioner that uses the R-22 refrigerant.

 Phaseout Of The EPA’s R-22 Refrigerant

-The EPA has been slowly phasing R-22 refrigerant out of the market.
+The EPA slowly phased-out R-22 refrigerant out of the market.
 It’s not illegal to continue using an air conditioning unit that uses R-22.
 However, it can definitely be expensive.
-It’s no longer legal for manufacturers to make the R-22, so there is a massive shortage of this particular refrigerant.
+It’s no longer legal for manufacturers to make R-22, so there is a massive shortage of this particular refrigerant.
 Of course, this also means that the cost of acquiring some of the R-22 that is still available will be extremely expensive.
-Currently, homeowners who need an R-22 recharge for a medium sized air conditioning unit will pay almost half the cost of what a new energy efficient air conditioner would cost.
+Currently, homeowners who need an R-22 recharge for a medium-sized air conditioning unit will pay almost half the cost of what a new energy-efficient air conditioner would cost.

 For Homeowners In Connecticut, What Are The Available Options?

 Homeowners who have air conditioners that use R-22 might find that replacing their cooling unit is often their best option.
 For one thing, only older air conditioners use R-22.
 R-22 units are typically inefficient and will likely break down frequently, making a new energy-efficient air conditioner a great value.